bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 The following environment variables must be defined before executing a COMPSs C/C++ application:

-JAVA_HOME: Java JDK installation directory (e.g.
+JAVA_HOME
-/usr/lib/jvm/java-8-openjdk/)
+   Java JDK installation directory (e.g. /usr/lib/jvm/java-8-openjdk/)

 After compiling the application, two directories, master and worker, are generated.
 The master directory contains a binary called as the main